So you’ve carried out your annual engagement survey and identified a need to improve on your engagement scores, but where do you start?

 - Company Leadership – Do employees believe in and trust their senior leaders?

-- Recognition – Do people feel that they’re recognized and appreciated?
+- Recognition – Do people feel that they’re recognised and appreciated?

 - Resources – Are they enabled to do their job through the equipment they’re given?